sfhash/Smart-Stats-Code/README.md

 # Smart-Stats-Code
-Input2.csv is the only input you need, put it in the same folder as the smart_stats 3.ipynb file OR smart_stats_python.py file and run it.
+smart_stats 3.ipynb : Input required is only input2.csv.
+Library Required: from sklearn.ensemble import RandomForestRegressor

+Plotting_the_results and top20: Input Required is : All the files inside 'input_for_code2' Folder

-Extract Input2.zip and results_smart_stats.zip files to get Input2.csv and results_smart_stats.csv.
+Extract .input2.zip' and 'input_for_code2/results_smart_stats.zip' files to get input2.csv and results_smart_stats.csv.
 I zipped them to make them smaller in memory size.